MarianTLibrarian/BookFace/README.md

 &nbsp;

-While all members worked as full stack engineers and had ownership of different features, we also took additional roles like the following:
+While all members worked as full stack engineers and had ownership of different features, we also took the following additional roles:

 |   |  |
 | ------------- | ------------- |